Hackers News Hackers News

 Blobphish attack detonated in the sandbox

-The BlobPhish kill chain is elegantly designed to defeat both network-based and file-based defenses:
+The BlobPhish kill chain is ingeniously designed to circumvent both network-based and file-based security defenses:

-• Loader Execution: Clicking the link redirects the victim to an attacker-controlled HTML page hosting a JavaScript loader.
-Using jQuery, the loader invisibly creates a hidden <a> anchor element, Base64-decodes a bundled phishing payload using atob(), constructs a Blob object of type text/html, generates a blob:https:// URL via window.URL.createObjectURL(), and forces the browser to navigate to it — all without any visible user interaction.
+• Loader Execution: Clicking the malicious link redirects the victim to an attacker-controlled HTML page hosting a JavaScript loader.
+This loader, utilizing jQuery, covertly creates a hidden <a> anchor element.
+It then Base64-decodes a bundled phishing payload using atob(), constructs a Blob object of type text/html, generates a blob:https:// URL via window.URL.createObjectURL(), and finally forces the browser to navigate to this URL.
+All these actions occur without any visible user interaction.

 Code responsible for blob object download

-• Evidence Destruction: Immediately after navigation, the loader calls window.URL.revokeObjectURL() and removes the anchor element from the DOM, destroying any remaining in-memory trace of the loader’s operation.
+• Evidence Destruction: Immediately after the browser navigates to the Blob URL, the loader executes window.URL.revokeObjectURL() and removes the anchor element from the Document Object Model (DOM).
+This action effectively eliminates any remaining in-memory traces of the loader’s operation.

 Code responsible for blob object download

-• Credential Harvest: The victim is presented with a convincing replica of a Microsoft 365, Chase, Capital One, or other financial service login page.
-The browser address bar shows a blob:https:// URL, which can appear legitimate to an untrained eye.
-A failed-login counter forces victims to re-enter credentials multiple times, maximizing harvest accuracy.
-Captured data is exfiltrated via HTTP POST to attacker-controlled endpoints matching the pattern */res.php, */tele.php, or */panel.php — hosted predominantly on compromised legitimate WordPress sites.
+• Credential Harvest: The victim is then presented with a highly convincing replica of a login page for services such as Microsoft 365, Chase, Capital One, or other financial platforms.
+The browser’s address bar displays a blob:https:// URL, which can easily appear legitimate to an unsuspecting user.
+A built-in failed-login counter often prompts victims to re-enter their credentials multiple times, enhancing the accuracy of harvested data.
+Captured credentials are exfiltrated via HTTP POST requests to attacker-controlled endpoints, typically matching patterns like */res.php, */tele.php, or */panel.php.
+These endpoints are predominantly hosted on compromised legitimate WordPress sites.

 Data exfiltration patterns